jpsutka/Swift-Quadruped-Robot/README.md

 ---

-## License

-This project is licensed under the [MIT License](./LICENSE).
-Feel free to use, modify, and distribute the code and designs as you see fit.
-Please provide attribution to this repository when sharing your work.

----

 ## Acknowledgments

 A huge thank you to the open-source robotics community for their inspiration and resources.
 This project would not have been possible without their contributions.